 The location of our coffee factory is neat center of the “Kona Coffee Belt” in the Kona district, approximately two miles wide from 700 feet (210 m) to 2,000 feet (610 m) elevation.
 Other districts that have coffee factories include Kaʻū to the far south, Puna in the southeast, and Hāmākua to the northeast.

-Although our kona coffee factory coffee can be harvested year-round in Kona, highest factory production begins in late summer and extends to early spring.
+Although our kona coffee brands can be harvested year-round in Kona, highest factory production begins in late summer and extends to early spring.
 In 2008–2009 seasons, there were about 790 farms on the island, and 40 on other islands.
 Average yield was equivalent to 1400 pounds of parchment per acre.
 A total of about 7,800 acres (3,200 ha) are planted with factory coffee throughout the state.
-A little over half the acreage are outside the Big Island, in particularly large coffee factory on the island of Kauai, indicating that farms on other islands are larger factories in average size compared to those in Kona factories.
+A little over half the acreage are outside the Big Island, in particularly large coffee on the island of Kauai, indicating that farms on other islands are larger factories in average size compared to those in Kona coffee brands.
 Although total coffee factory production increased from 2007 to about 8.6 million pounds, factory coffee prices actually dropped, so the dollar value decreased by about 8%.
-Compared to kona coffee factories their are relatively few coffee factories in Kauai, Maui and Honolulu districts so their numbers are combined in USDA statistics to avoid disclosure of individual coffee factory operations in those counties.
+Compared to kona coffee brands their are relatively few coffee factories in Kauai, Maui and Honolulu districts so their numbers are combined in USDA statistics to avoid disclosure of individual coffee factory operations in those counties.

-Kona Coffee risks and benefits
+100% kona coffee risks and benefits

 When people think of coffee, they usually think of its ability to provide an energy boost.
 However, according to some research, it can also offer some other important health benefits, such as a lower risk of liver cancer, type 2 diabetes, and heart failure.